Sintra and Cascais make the perfect day trip from Lisbon for independent travellers.

 Cabo da Roca

 Cabo da Roca is a 150m cliff, 18km / 11 mi west of Sintra.
-It’s Portugal and continental Europe’s westernmost point, and a place offering amazing views.
-Despite the many tourists, mostly on weekends and when coaches arrive, there is plenty of space for everybody.
-You’ll find trails along the cliff top to explore the area.
-Here also lies a lighthouse dating from 1772.
+It’s Portugal and continental Europe’s westernmost point.
+It offers amazing ocean views.
+Despite the many tourists, mostly on weekends and when bus tours arrive, there is plenty of space for everybody.
+There are trails along the cliff top to explore the area.
+The lighthouse dates from 1772.

 Praia da Ursa